 Belize is as up for the Super Bowl as anyone, and you’ll have no problem finding a place to watch it in The Jewel.

 Down in Placencia, the Tipsy Tuna and the Barefoot Beach Bar will both have the game on.
 Hmm, which one to choose?
 If you’re in the capital city of Belmopan, head to Caladium.
-In Hopkins Village, head to Mango’s Beachfront Bar.
+In Hopkins Village, go to Mango’s Beachfront Bar.
 If you’re in Belize City, any of the main hotels will show the game.

 Where Will You Watch the Super Bowl in Central America?